dylan-foundry/dylanfoundry.org/content/2013-07-compiler-backends.rst

 Harp
 ====

-The HARP back-end generates native code for x86 processes and is used on Windows, FreeBSD and Linux.
+The HARP back-end generates native code for x86 processors and is used on Windows, FreeBSD and Linux.
 While for many years, this was our best and most mature compiler back-end, it is falling by the wayside and will be replaced by the LLVM back-end.

-The issues with the HARP back-end is that it is 32-bit only and is more difficult to add support for things like new instructions, better scheduling, atomic operations and SSE support.
+The issues with the HARP back-end are that it is 32-bit only and is more difficult to add support for things like new instructions, better scheduling, atomic operations and SSE support.